nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster-architecture.md

 #### role

 In Kubernetes you have the notion of a `Role`, and that has to do with security: a `Role` sets permissions within a namespace.
 The `role` I refer to here has nothing to do with that.
 No, a `role` in this context is a way to describe the role of a Kubernetes component, i.e. what it does or belongs to.
-With that in mind we can "glean" some information/insight about the architecture of the BDC from it.
+With that in mind we can get some information/insight about the architecture of the BDC from it.